Dive deeper!Use our Advanced Search

 There is no doubt that many LeadingAge members will be part of the random, nationally representative sample of residential providers participating in the study.
 It is important that those selected to participate respond accordingly because each response in the sample is vital to capturing an accurate picture of residential care in the U.S.

-The National Study of Long-Term Care Providers will replace the National Nursing Home Survey, National Home and Hospice Care Survey, and National Survey of Residential Care Facilities.
+The National Study of Long-Term Care Providers has replaced the National Nursing Home Survey, National Home and Hospice Care Survey, and National Survey of Residential Care Facilities.